Medenta Finance Limited

 Information provided by you

-This information (including your name, address, email address, date of birth, etc.), as relevant to us, will only be obtained from reputable third-party companies that operate in accordance with the applicable laws relating to data protection (including the Data Protection Act 2018 and General Data Protection Regulation (GDPR) as amended and replaced from time to time).
+This information (including your name, address, email address, date of birth, etc.), as relevant to us, will only be obtained from reputable third-party companies that operate in accordance with the applicable laws relating to data protection (including the Data Protection Act 2018 and the retained EU law version of the General Data Protection Regulation (GDPR) as amended and replaced from time to time).
 You will already have submitted your personal data to these companies and specifically given permission to allow them to pass this information to other companies that provide similar or complementary products and services to those we offer.

 HOW WE USE YOUR PERSONAL DATA

-We use your personal data and other information you pass to us to manage and administer our contractual relationship.
+We and the third parties we work with who provide credit services to you use your personal data and other information you pass to us to manage and administer our contractual relationship.
 From time to time we may notify you about, and provide, additional products, services, events and promotions where you have provided your consent to us or we have our own legitimate interests to market to you.
 We undertake at all times to protect your personal data, including any financial details, in a manner which is consistent with the requirements of the laws concerning data protection.
 We will also take reasonable security measures to protect your personal data in storage.

 Do we use your personal data for marketing purposes?